 Income taxes aren’t the only monies withheld from your paycheck and passed on to the government.
 The Federal Insurance Contributions Act (FICA) requires that money be held out of your paycheck for Social Security and Medicare.

 The amounts held are 12.4% for Social Security and 2.9% for Medicare.
 If you work for a more traditional employer, though, you will find that your paycheck isn’t diminished by that much.
-Your employer pays half your FICA, so your responsibility, amounts to 6.2% and 1.45%, respectively (for 2011 your Social Security tax is reduced to 4.2%).
+Your employer pays half your FICA, so your responsibility, amounts to 6.2% and 1.45%, respectively.

 This money goes toward funding the Social Security and Medicare systems to help you supplement your income and insurance needs when you reach retirement age.